View Basket

 There is nothing like the E350 in any modular format.
 In many patches a VCF is not needed: the timbres that are generated are already smooth and harmonically ìcorrectî.
 From the precise tracking to over 24,000 waveforms possible, the E350 sets the standard in modular oscillators.

-The module comes shipped with 3 banks of 64 basic waveforms (192 total).
-Each bank of 64 waves is arranged in memory as an 8 x 8 array (like a chess board).
-The rows are called the X direction and the columns are the Y direction.
-The 2 panel controls and the 2 external control voltages (MORPH X and MORPH Y) are used to point to where in the array we use for the data that is the XY OUT.
-The third control voltage is called Z MORPH, and it determines the waveshape at the Z OUT.
-The Z control voltage scans the wavetable bank from wave #1 (think as Row 1, Column 1) to wave #64 (Row 8, column 8).
-For example: if X MORPH is set to 2, and Y MORPH is set to 5, the signal at XY OUT is the waveform stored at Row 2, Column 5 (the 13th wavetable).
-The Z OUT is completely independent of XY OUT, so if the MORPH Z knob is at 48, then the 48th wavetable (Row 6, column 8) is the output.
+The module ships with three banks of 64 “basic” waveforms (192 total).
+Each bank of 64 waves is arranged in memory as an 8×8 array (like a chess board).
+The “rows” are the X direction and the columns are the Y direction.
+The two panel controls and the two external control voltages (Morph X and Morph Y) are used to “point” to where in the array we use for the signal that is available at the XY Out.
+The third control voltage is called Z Morph, which determines the waveshape at the Z Out.
+The Z control voltage scans the wavetable bank from wave #1 (think as row 1, column 1) to wave #64 (row 8, column 8).
+For example, if Morph X is set to 2, and Morph Y is set to 5, the signal at the XY Out is the waveform stored at row 2, column 5 (the 13th wavetable).
+The Z Out is completely independent of the XY Out, so if the Morph Z knob is at 48, then the 48th wavetable (row 6, column 8) is the output.

-We were not content with just indexing through the wavetables 1 at a time.
-Instead, the E350 implements a proprietary smoothing/anti-aliasing algorithm that allows the 2 outputs to be a continuous blending of one wave to another.
-The algorithm calculates 128 in-between waveforms, so that the 192 basic waveforms are really expanded to over 24 *thousand* individual timbres!
-So as you adjust the panel controls, or add external modulation (from LFOs, EG, etc) the E350′s outputs are glitch-free and will provide you with a near infinite range of tonal possibilities.
-For people that like the glitches of older wavetable VCOs, there is a jumper option on the pc board to add these back in.
+But we were not content with just indexing through the table one wave at a time.
+Instead, the E350 implements a proprietary smoothing/anti-aliasing algorithm that allows the two outputs to be a continuous blending of one wave to another.
+The algorithm calculates 128 “in-between” waveforms, so that the 192 “basic” waveforms are really expanded to over 24,000 individual timbres!
+As you adjust the panel controls, or add external modulation (from LFOs, envelopes, etc.), the E350’s outputs are “glitch-free” and will provide you with a near-infinite range of tonal possibilities.
+If you like the glitches of older wavetable VCOs, there is a jumper option on the PCB to restore this behavior.

-But, we wanted to do more, so we added a 3-position Range switch for using the E350 as the world’s best LFO.
-At the lowest setting, the E350 will cycle once every 13 minutes and be repeatable within 20usec.
-The SYNC signal can be used to reset both outputs to zero (‘hard sync’) like any other VCO.
-The ‘C’ bank of waveforms are specifically designed to be used in LFO settings (although they will output audio timbres as well).
-The LFO waveshapes are everything from chirps, sequences of individual notes to noise gates, S&H effects to exponential/log sweeps.
+But we wanted to do even more, so we added a three-position range switch for using the E350 as the world’s best LFO.
+At the lowest setting, the E350 will cycle once every 13 minutes and be repeatable within 20μsec.
+The Sync signal can be used to reset both outputs to zero (hard sync) like any other VCO.
+The C bank of waveforms are specifically designed to be used in LFO settings (although they will output audio timbres as well).
+The LFO waveshapes include everything from ‘chirps,’ to sequences of individual notes, to noise gates, to sample & hold effects, to exponential/logarithmic sweeps.
 Like quadrature outputs?
 The E350 can have variable phase outputs under CV control.

 There is nothing like the E350 in any modular format.
-In many patches a VCF is not needed: the timbres that are generated are already smooth and harmonically ‘correct’.
-From the precise tracking to over 24,000 waveforms possible, the E350 sets the standard in modular oscillators.
+In many patches a VCF is not needed because the timbres that are generated are already smooth and harmonically “correct.”
+From the precise tracking to the incredible 24,000 possible waveforms, the E350 sets the standard in modular oscillators.

 Specification:-